NPR/PBS NewsHour/Marist Poll: Pushing Impeachment Would Backfire On Democrats In 2018

 Fifty-six percent of adults also say the country is moving in the wrong direction, with just 36 percent saying it's moving in the right direction.
 With Republicans in control of Congress and the White House, those pessimistic numbers could also prompt voters who want a change to vote for Democrats, perhaps acting as a check on Trump.

-Americans want Congress to focus on health care, not border wall
+Americans want Congress to focus on health care, not a border wall

-One of the president'stop legislative priorities doesn't garner much support among the public, either.
+One of the president's top legislative priorities doesn't garner much support among the public, either.
 Just over half of Americans (55 percent) said building a border wall between the U.S. and Mexico should not be a priority for Congress at all, with just under a quarter saying it should be an immediate priority.
 Roughly half of Republicans say it should be an immediate priority, though 20 percent still say it shouldn't be a priority at all.

 There is a groundswell for Congress to act to change gun laws, reform health insurance and protect "DREAMers" who were brought to the U.S. illegally as children.
 Health insurance is the biggest priority Americans want their legislators to address, with 72 percent saying Congress should take immediate action on it.
 There's some rare bipartisan agreement here too, with 73 percent of Democrats, 66 percent of Republicans and 73 percent of independents all wanting Congress to immediately address the issue.

 Just over half of Americans (52 percent) also say stricter gun laws should be an immediate priority, with 27 percent saying it shouldn't be a priority at all.
-Unsurprisingly, there's a big partisan divide underlying those numbers — about half of GOP voters (47 percent) say stricter gun laws shouldn't be a priority at all, while three quarters of Democrats and half of independents say it should be an immediate priority.
+Unsurprisingly, there's a big partisan divide underlying those numbers — about half of GOP voters (47 percent) say stricter gun laws shouldn't be a priority at all, while three-quarters of Democrats and half of independents say it should be an immediate priority.

 Fifty-four percent of Americans also say granting legal status to DREAMers should be an immediate priority — 72 percent of Democrats agree along with 51 percent of independents, but only 32 percent of Republicans say the same thing.
 Instead, 35 percent of GOP voters say it shouldn't be an immediate priority while 29 percent say it shouldn't be a priority at all.